opendocsg/slw-judgments-backfill/2013_SGCA_8/report.md

 31     For the reasons set out above, we dismissed the appeal with costs.

 32     This appeal also serves as a reminder that it is prudent for parties to a litigation to conduct the relevant bankruptcy searches before the commencement of proceedings.
 This applies equally to divorce cases.
-Indeed, in this last-mentioned regard (reference may also be made to the observations in the Singapore High Court decision of _Lee Hong Choon v Ng Cheo Hwee_ [1995] 1 SLR(R) 92 at [36]– [38]), there is, in our view, merit in considering the promulgation of relevant Practice Directions in both the Family Court as well as the High Court which require the parties in the proceedings at first instance to list both basic information (including the results of bankruptcy searches) as well as any other information which might be relevant to the court in making a consent order pursuant to an application for the same by the parties concerned.
+Indeed, in this last-mentioned regard (reference may also be made to the observations in the Singapore High Court decision of _Lee Hong Choon v Ng Cheo Hwee_ <span class="citation">[1995] 1 SLR(R) 92</span> at [36]– [38]), there is, in our view, merit in considering the promulgation of relevant Practice Directions in both the Family Court as well as the High Court which require the parties in the proceedings at first instance to list both basic information (including the results of bankruptcy searches) as well as any other information which might be relevant to the court in making a consent order pursuant to an application for the same by the parties concerned.

 [^1]: Appellant’s Core Bundle, vol 2 at pp 24–25.
 [^2]: _Id_ at p 32.